 - Fish and fowl are ok to buy from standard processors.

-- Before cooking cuts of meat from the front half of cows, lamb, and goats, cutting off any visible fat (marbling is exempt) should be fine.
+- Before cooking cuts of meat from cows, lamb, and goats, cutting off any visible fat (marbling is exempt) should be fine.

-- Avoid cuts from the back half of the animals unless trained to remove sciatic nerve and chelev.
+- If you choose to avoid the sciatic nerve then avoid cuts from the back half of the animal unless you’re trained to remove it.

 - Always buy ground beef certified kosher.